CLASP: General-Purpose Clothes Manipulation with Semantic Keypoints

 \section{Semantic Keypoints}

+The core idea of CLASP is to use semantic keypoints as a general state representation for clothes.
+Each semantic keypoint includes: (i) a language description (\eg, ``left sleeve"), providing semantic context for high-level task planning, and (ii) a keypoint position, offering geometric information to guide low-level action generation.
 Although previous work has explored using keypoints for clothes manipulation, most methods rely on manually annotated keypoints~\citep{fold_2, keypoint_synthetic}.
 Since clothes are highly deformable, collecting sufficient data that captures clothes' various configurations is time-consuming and labor-intensive.
 To mitigate data scarcity, augmenting 3D synthetic data in the simulation environment has been explored~\citep{clasp_icra}.
 However, this approach is difficult to scale to open-category clothes due to the limited availability of 3D clothes models.
 Recently, researchers have explored zero-shot keypoint extraction by leveraging powerful and generalizable feature maps from vision foundation models~\citep{rekep,dino_keypoint,imitation_keypoint}.
 However, these methods can not ensure that the resulting keypoints have explicit semantic meaning and can be described using natural language.
 In addition, using the vision foundation model for consistent keypoint extraction on clothes remains challenging, especially under self-occlusion and deformation.